ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 Logic programming/10 Predicates.md

 ```
 Calling `[Dog morris]` will fail, but it won't be treated as an error that stops the program, because `Dog` is declared `[predicate]`.
 Instead, the system just responds "no": Morris is not a dog, given what the system knows.

-To make a task be a predicate, you only have to include the `[predicate]` declaration before one of it's methods.
+To make a task be a predicate, you only have to include the `[predicate]` declaration before one of its methods.
 That will apply it to the task more generally.

 ## Predicates don't print